Joel Stein: Reception

-"Stein can occasionally be funny," wrote Variety TV columnist Brian Lowry when Stein was writing his column for the Los Angeles Times.
-"But what really bothers me about his work is that none of the ideas seem to have the weight to sustain a column.
-They're more like random musings str-et-ch-ed to column length ...
-Somehow, every column keeps cycling back to Stein's favorite subject—Joel Stein, and finding employment opportunities for Joel Stein."

-Stein "is not funny," wrote Tom Scocca in Slate, arguing that his "lack of funniness is the key to understanding any phenomenon involving Joel Stein.
-He is a bad and incompetent humor writer, a writer who lacks the basic ability to control his tone and persona.
-I know no one under 50 who does not hate him because of this."
-Scocca concluded, "Joel Stein is a soft writer in a soft gig, dressed up in an older generation's clothing, with an expired comic license in his pocket."

-"In a magazine whose regular essayists include such deep thinkers as Charles Krauthammer, Margaret Carlson and Roger Rosenblatt, Stein's column is decidedly lightweight," wrote the Stanford alumni magazine in fall 2001.
-"No one would call Stein's commentary sophisticated."
-Stein acknowledged, "My whole goal is to use Time magazine to make important people do stupid things."

-In an online column for Vanity Fair, Juli Weiner characterized Stein as a "forgettable I Love the '80s participant and Time magazine humor (?) columnist."

 "I don't think I am a real journalist," Stein told Alex Kuczynski for The New York Times in 2000.
 "I feel like I am, well, whatever we all are now: I am a celebrity journalist."
 Kuczynski wrote that Stein's columns were marked by "bawdy humor, tasteless one-liners and something that can best be described as a sort of polished vulgarity."

 Depictions in popular culture

 In 2000, The Onion spoofed Stein's persona in a satire whose headline was "Cocktail-Party Guest Cornered by Joel Stein."

 In 2014, Stein played himself on an episode of The Neighbors along with Lawrence O'Donnell and Bill Nye.